Skip to content

 forged_lossy <- forge(test_species_lossy, formula_eng)

-#> Warning: Novel levels found in column 'species': 'im new!'.
-The levels
+#> Warning: Novel level found in column "species": "im new!".

 forged_lossy$predictors